vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

   2. Design & Synthesis
   3. IO Mapping and Placement and Routing (PNR)

-I am here assuming that you have installed all the tools required if not check this guide HERE.
+I am here assuming that you have installed all the tools required if not check tools_setup_guide [HERE](./tools_setup_guide.md).

-Now lets create our example and run it on FPGA and we will blinking a led this time.
-We will start by creating a new project in the Go Configure Software Hub
+We will create a LED Blinking Project for this guide and we will start by launching the Go Configure Software Hub.

 ### 1. Setup